samuelomotayo/data-analyst-sam/README.md

 <br> Last Processing Date: November 19, 2024, 9:52 AM
 <br> File Formats: .XLSX (Excel)
 <br> Data Team: Development, Buildings, and Licensing - Building Policy

+Data Set: Fairview and Westend have the same similar data structure as indicated below:
+<br>•	Operating Permit Number (ID): Unique identifier for each permit issued for each operator
+<br>•	Address: Address where each mechanized system is situated
+<br>•	Mechanized System Status: The status of each system if active or not
+<br>•	Permit Renewal Date: When each operating permit is due for renewal
+<br>•	Voluntary Participant: Indicator for each applicant if they willingly reported their system or not
+<br>•	Marker Colour: Total price of the transaction
+<br>•	Turbidity: The nature of the mechanized system
+<br>•	Legionella: A type of water infection